weigertlab/napari-spotiflow/README.md

 https://github.com/weigertlab/napari-spotiflow/assets/11042162/02940480-daa9-4a21-8cf5-ad73c26c9838

-If you use this plugin for your research, please [cite us](https://github.com/weigertlab/spotiflow#how-to-cite).
+If you use this plugin for your research, please [cite us](https://github.com/weigertlab/spotiflow#how-to-cite) as well as [napari](https://github.com/napari/napari?tab=readme-ov-file#citing-napari).

 ----------------------------------